Two women sitting on stairs, smiling and looking at each other, in an interior space with patterned tiles on the staircase.

 Jess also has a significant background in teaching and mentoring.
 She has taught courses for attorneys and law students on many issues involving asylum, removability, and criminal issues.
 She enjoys mentoring individual attorneys and law firms as they gain new skills.
 Jess has a particular interest in complex statutory and constitutional issues and questions of removability and visa eligibility.

-Jess is a member of the New York and District of Columbia bars, and is admitted to practice in numerous federal courts, including the U.S. Supreme Court.
+Jess is a member of the New York, Colorado, and District of Columbia bars, and is admitted to practice in numerous federal courts, including the U.S. Supreme Court.
 Jess earned a Bachelor of Science from the University of Miami and a Juris Doctor from Brooklyn Law School.

 A woman with dark, curly hair, dressed in a light gray blazer, white blouse with ruffles, and jeans, sitting on outdoor steps and smiling at the camera.